 Let’s get this out of the way first: public health officials have only made recommendations for limits on added sugar and not natural sugar.
 Thus, there is no established limit of natural sugar per day.
 That’s because, according to The World Health Organization (WHO), there is no reported evidence of adverse effects of consuming natural sugars.8

-To put all this in perspective, there are 39 grams of sugar in one 12 ounce can of Coke, or around 150 calories.3 This means that all it takes is one can of high-sugar soda to put you above your recommended daily sugar intake.
+To put all this in perspective, there are 39 grams of sugar in one 12-ounce can of Coke, or around 150 calories.3 This means that all it takes is one can of high-sugar soda to put you above your recommended daily sugar intake.

 If you're looking to limit your sugar intake, your first step should be to identify the sources of added sugar in your diet.
-The sugars occurring naturally in fruits and vegetables aren't your enemy, especially if you eat the USDA recommended amount of fruit (two cups of fruit per day).
+The sugars occurring naturally in fruits and vegetables aren't your enemy, especially if you eat the USDA-recommended amount of fruit (two cups of fruit per day).
 Your second step is to limit those high-sugar culprits from your diet.

 Processed foods can be high in added sugars, oftentimes in the form of high fructose corn syrup.
 Not only do these added sugars contain no essential nutrients, but they also happen to be high in calories.
 In fact, processed foods and beverages are significant sources of added sugar in our diets.
 Even if the foods you are consuming do not look like they are high in sugar, there's a good chance they are.